jnblanchard/speedalong_pageview/README.md

 The size of the scroll container and gesture detector are calculated below.
 ```
 itemCount = 47 // Number of Bart stations in json file (station.json).
-sliderWidth = 6;
+sliderWidth = 6; // 6 pixels wide
-sliderHeight = MediaQuery.of(context).size.height / 7;
+sliderHeight = MediaQuery.of(context).size.height / 7;  // Calculate size for slider height.
 totalWidth = MediaQuery.of(context).size.width; // (context is rebuilt upon orientation change)
+yViewInset = Scaffold.of(context).widget.appBar != null ?
+AppBar().preferredSize.height.toInt() + (Platform.isIOS ?
+MediaQuery.of(context).size.height > MediaQuery.of(context).size.width ?
+21 : 0 : 25) : 0;
-totalHeight = MediaQuery.of(context).size.height - (yOffset); // The SlidingPageView will calculate if the appBar is active and deduct it's size, it also has logic for substracting system specific amounts.
+totalHeight = MediaQuery.of(context).size.height - (yViewInset); // The SlidingPageView will calculate if the appBar is active and deduct it's size, it also has logic for substracting system specific amounts.
 tapScrollView = GestureDetector(x: totalWidth - (totalWidth/8), y: 0, width: (totalWidth/8), height: totalHeight); // A transparent view that is on top of our slider on the stack.
 ```